centiservice/mats3/README.md

 logging and metrics solutions are implemented as such plugins.

-The instrumentation and metadata of the messages is utilized in the MatsBrokerMonitor project, which provides a Mats3-specific view of the queues, topics, DLQs and the actual messages residing on the message broker.
+The instrumentation and metadata of the messages is utilized in the MatsBrokerMonitor project, which provides a Mats3-specific view of the queues, topics, DLQs, and the actual messages residing on the message broker.

 ## Alternatives & Key Comparisons